ztchia/ibilik-accessment/README.md

-# AirBnB Ruby Accessment
+# AirBnB Ruby Assessment
 This is a question repo for testing your server understanding for Ruby server.
+You'll be building an AirBnB backend server application.

 Included is a Sinatra Web Server version 0.0.6 based on https://github.com/hollowaykeanho/sinatra-web-server.

+# Purpose
+The assessment goal is to test your understanding about ActiveRecord, ActiveRecord Relationship and Association, RESTFUL standards and MVC through the use of Sinatra framework, structured to mimic Rails.

 # Objectives
-Your primary objective is to develop a ***working*** AirBnB web app without heavy emphasis on frontend.
-To acheive this, you'll need to present your app capable of doing these models:
+Your primary objective is to develop a **working** AirBnB backend web app without heavy emphasis on the frontend.
+However, user experience (UX) is still considered in the assessment.
+To achieve an acceptable level, you should deliver:

+> Tip:
+> Spend more time on the backend.
+Leave the frontend works as simple as possible.

+# 1) A Wireframe of your App UX flow
+This helps your mentor to navigate and test your app.
+It will be served as a map for your app.

+# 2) Your database design
+This helps to structure your database.
+It helps your mentor to verify and work with your data structure.

+# 3) Your Working App
+> By **Working** definition:
+> Usable, configurable and all expected functions are working.

+The App should be doing the following:

 ## User
 1. User is able to create an account (sign up)